RNAsubopt − manual page for RNAsubopt 2.6.4

-Sort the suboptimal structures by energy. (default=off)
+Sort the suboptimal structures by energy and lexicographical order.

 Instead of producing all suboptimals in an energy range, produce a random sample of suboptimal structures, drawn with probabilities equal to their Boltzmann weights via stochastic backtracking in the partition function.
 The −e and −p options are mutually exclusive.

 In the calculation of the pf use scale*mfe as an estimate for the ensemble free energy (used to avoid overflows).
-Needed by stochastic backtracking

 The default is 1.07, useful values are 1.0 to 1.2.
 Occasionally needed for long sequences.
-You can also recompile the program to use double precision (see the README file).

 Assume a circular (instead of linear) RNA molecule.

-Compute density of states instead of secondary structures
+Compute density of states instead of secondary structures.

 This option enables the evaluation of the number of secondary structures in certain energy bands around the MFE.